-Plan Reference Rule Performance of Proposal 15.1.6A TRAFFIC Permitted Activity The proposal will create one additional allotment, with Lot 2 to be amalgamated with adjoining Section 123.
+Plan Reference Rule Performance of Proposal 15.1.6A TRAFFIC Permitted Activity The proposal will create one additional allotment.
 Lot 1 will contain the existing residential dwelling.
 The first residential unit on a site and farming activities are exempt from this rule.
 15.1.6B PARKING Permitted Activity Proposed Lot 1 will contain the existing residential unit which has existing parking areas that will remain unchanged as part of this proposal.
-Proposed Lot 2 will be amalgamated with adjoining Section 123, both of which do not contain a residential dwelling.
+Proposed Lot 2 does not contain a residential dwelling.
 There is ample area for future parking requirements.
 15.1.6C.1.1 PRIVATE ACCESSWAY IN ALL ZONES Not applicable.
 No private accessways are proposed as part of this application.
 15.1.6C.1.2 PRIVATE ACCESSWAYS IN URBAN ZONES Not applicable.
 15.1.6C.1.3 PASSING BAYS ON PRIVATE ACCESSWAYS IN ALL ZONES Not applicable.
 15.1.6C.1.4 ACCESS OVER FOOTPATHS Not applicable.
 15.1.6C.1.5 VEHICLE CROSSING STANDARDS IN RURAL AND COASTAL ZONES Permitted Activity. (a) Proposed Lot 1 will utilise the existing crossing place to the dwelling from Heath Road.
-It is considered that the existing crossing place complies.
-Lot 2 has existing farm access points from Heath Road, as well as access via Section 123.
-The use of this lot will be for productive use, such that no upgrading of the crossing places are anticipated.
+It is considered the crossing is constructed to standard.
+Proposed Lot 2 has existing farm access points from Heath Road.
+The use of this lot will be for productive

+use, such that no upgrading of the crossing places are anticipated.
+It is considered that the crossing place can be upgraded at the time of a dwelling being constructed on the lot.
 No additional traffic movements will be created as a result of this proposal. (b) Heath Road is a metalled road. (c) The vehicle crossing will not service two or more properties.

-15.1.6C.1.6 VEHICLE CROSSING STANDARDS IN URBAN ZONES Not applicable.
-15.1.6C.1.7 GENERAL ACCESS STANDARDS Permitted. (a) The vehicle manoeuvring within Lot 1 will remain unchanged. (b) Not applicable. (c) The sides of the driveway will remain in grass. (d) Stormwater will be managed on site.
-15.1.6C.1.8 FRONTAGE TO EXISTING ROADS (a) The site is accessed from Heath Road, which is considered to meet the legal road width standards. (b) Heath Road is considered to be constructed to the required standards. (c) Not applicable. (d) There are no known encroachments of the carriageway into the proposed lots.
-15.1.6C.1.9 - 15.1.6C.1.9 - 15.1.6C11 are not applicable to this application
+15.1.6C.1.6 VEHICLE CROSSING Not applicable.

+STANDARDS IN URBAN

+ZONES

+15.1.6C.1.7 GENERAL ACCESS Permitted.

+STANDARDS (a) The vehicle manoeuvring within Lot 1 will remain

+unchanged.

+(b) Not applicable.

+(c) The sides of the driveway will remain in grass.

+(d) Stormwater will be managed on site.

+15.1.6C.1.8 FRONTAGE TO (a) The site is accessed from Heath Road, which is

+EXISTING ROADS considered to meet the legal road width standards.

+(b) Heath Road is considered to be constructed to the

+required standards.

+(c) Not applicable.

+(d) There are no known encroachments of the carriageway

+into the proposed lots.

+45 4 66 4 2 45.4.66.44.555.55 · ·

+15.1.6C.1.9 - - 15.1.6C11 are not applic able to this application